The 15 Most Beautiful Royal Palaces in Europe blog post was first published on Culture Tourist on 17 May 2024, and updated on 7 October 2025.

 Most Beautiful Royal Palaces in Europe

-1 – Rosenborg, Copenhagen (Denmark) ok
+1 – Rosenborg, Copenhagen (Denmark)

-The Rosenborg Castle was built in 1606 in the Dutch Renaissance style, which was very popular in Denmark at that time.
-The building was rebuilt and expanded many times afterwards.
-Rosenborg is home to a lovely museum today.
-During your visit, you can explore the interior of one of the most beautiful Royal Palaces in Europe and some of its unique exhibits, like the Crown Jewels.
+Rosenborg Castle is home to a lovely museum today.
+So, during your visit, you can explore the interior of one of the most beautiful Royal Palaces in Europe and some of its unique exhibits, like the Crown Jewels.

-2 – Schonbrunn Palace, Vienna (Austria) ok
+2 – Schonbrunn Palace, Vienna (Austria)

-Schonbrunn in Vienna is one of the most fascinating European Baroque palaces.
-Consisting of 1441 rooms, it witnesses the lavish lifestyles of its owners, the Habsburg Family.
-Its gardens are equally impressive, with the Neptune Fountain being its highlight.
 Today, the palace is turned into a museum, regularly organising numerous cultural events.
 One of the best Christmas markets in Europe is organised in front of it each December.
-However, if you’d like to experience it the best, attend one of its concerts.
+However, if you’d like to experience it the best, attend one of the concerts organised at it.

 ⤷ Read more: Kunsthistorisches Museum in Vienna Collection

-3 – Miramare Castle, Trieste (Italy) ok
+3 – Miramare Castle, Trieste (Italy)

 Compared to the previous ones, Miramare is a relatively young European Royal Palace.
 It was built in Trieste in the second half of the 19th century for Austrian Archduke Ferdinand Maximilian and his wife, Charlotte of Belgium.
-It’s unique because of its location on the cliff of a seashore.
-Miramare Castle has been turned into a museum, and it’s open to the public.

 ⤷ Read more: North Italy Road Trip – Milan, Lake Como, Trento & Verona

-4 – Windsor Castle, Windsor (UK) ok
+4 – Windsor Castle, Windsor (UK)

-Windsor Castle is among the oldest edifices on our list of Europe’s most beautiful Royal Palaces.
-The first castle was built on this site in the 11th century and rebuilt and expanded many times afterwards.
-Saint George’s Chapel, located inside Windsor Castle, is considered one of England’s most beautiful examples of Gothic architecture.
+Windsor Castle is among the oldest edifices in this list of Europe’s most beautiful Royal Palaces.
+The first castle was built on this site in the 11th century and was rebuilt and expanded many times afterwards.

 ⤷ Read more: Cultural Tourism Explained – How to be a Cultural Tourist